 Although each jurisdiction handles its own film permit procedures directly, all require the following:

 - certificate of insurance for a minimum of $1 million naming the jurisdiction (and its officers, agents and employees) as additionally insured

 - payment in advance of the project

 Permits are easily obtainable in most areas of Monterey County and most cities comply with the California State Film Commission’s model permit.
 Most jurisdictions request a five day minimum lead time or longer if the project requires full street closures, pyrotechnics or major special effects.
-For filming taking place entirely on private property, no additional permit is needed.
 On the following pages are the contact names, phone numbers, fee ranges and any special requirements of the most often filmed areas within Monterey County.